Begin Main Content Area

 Do you need a permit to purchase/sell/possess a venomous exotic snake?

 Pennsylvania Fish and Boat Commission regulations only pertain to native species of PA.
 In other words, our regulations do not cover any species not found in PA.
 Therefore, you would not need a permit from our agency.
-However, you may want to contact you local municipal government to see if they have any ordinances in effect that regulate the possession of “dangerous animals” or exotic pets.
+However, you may want to contact your local municipal government to see if they have any ordinances in effect that regulate the possession of “dangerous animals” or exotic pets.

 How do you tell the difference between a venomous snake and a harmless one?